r8vnhill/yugi-inheritance-1/README.md

 - Main Deck Monsters
 - Extra Deck Monsters

 Each type of monster belongs in its respective deck.
-You will need to implement the necessary classes and methods to support this.
+You will NOT implement the monster classes in this exercise.

 ### Decks